 A Civil War guide dressed in uniform leads you on a tour of Manassas National Battlefield Park, the site of the First Battle of Bull Run fought on July 21, 1861.
 This first major land battle of the Civil War took place just 30 miles from Washington, D.C.
 Unfortunately, heavy fighting made it clear this was not going to be a quick war.

 Civil War battles often had one name in the North associated with a nearby physical feature.
 The South’s battle names often were associated with nearby towns.
-These battles were known in the South as the First and Second Battles of Manassas and in the North the First Battle of Bull Run.
+Accordingly, these battles were known in the South as the First and Second Battles of Manassas and in the North the First Battle of Bull Run.

 Wine & Dine in Prince William County

 Craft beer, craft food and great local music are found at 2 Silos Brewing Company.
-A visit to Effingham Manor Winery and sampling of its signature wine “King’s Ransom” is always a fun way to finish a busy afternoon.
-Enjoy an entertaining dinner with the owners of Murlarkey Distilling in the distillery or tasting room and you’ll be treated like family.
-A signature cocktail should not be overlooked.
+Visit Effingham Manor Winery and sample its signature wine “King’s Ransom” for a fun way to finish a busy afternoon.
+Or enjoy an entertaining dinner with the owners of Murlarkey Distilling in the distillery or tasting room.
+Undoubtedly, you’ll be treated like family here.
+Certainly, a signature cocktail should not be overlooked.

-From Battlefields to Norfolk Battleships
+From Battlefields to Battleships

 A guided bus tour of Naval Station Norfolk promises to be a memorable experience.
 Naval Station Norfolk is situated in the Sewells Point area of the city of Norfolk, near the site of the Civil War battle between the Monitor and Merrimac (CSS Virginia).
-It is the largest naval complex in the world with four miles of waterfront space and 11 miles of pier and wharf space.
+In fact, it is the largest naval complex in the world with four miles of waterfront space and 11 miles of pier and wharf space.